opiy-org/asterisk-ari-php/README.md

 We use docker containers for the following but you of course don't have to do that.

+- MySql

+    - docker run --name some-mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=lumen -d mysql

 - RabbitMQ (recommended with the RabbitMQ management interface for better monitoring)

     - docker run -d -p 15672:15672 -p 5672:5672 --hostname my-rabbit --name some-rabbit rabbitmq:3-management

-- Asterisk (either your own container or one from the official repository)
+- Asterisk (build your own container from tests/docker_containers/asterisk_16) with

+    - docker build -t asterisk:16.0.1 .
+    - docker run -t -d --name some-asterisk -p 8088:8088 asterisk:16.0.1

 - Supervisor (will manage your WebSockets in the background)